The holidays provide opportunities to assess the need for additional care

 Types of assistance

-“If you think your loved one may be struggling with activities of daily living due to age, dementia or illness, several options exist to get them the help they need to remain safe and healthy,” said Halpern.
+“If you think your loved one is struggling with activities of daily living due to age, dementia or illness, there are several options to get them the help they need to remain safe and healthy,” said Halpern.

-Seniors may qualify for in-home nursing or home-making assistance through agencies like Spectrum Home Health & Hospice, a service of JGS Lifecare.
+Seniors may qualify for in-home nursing or home-making assistance through agencies like Spectrum Home Health & Hospice.
 “Sometimes having someone come in once a day or a few times a week to help with medication management, bathing and dressing, light housekeeping and errands can make a world of difference,” said Halpern.

 Adult day care may be another option.
 “Many of our clients have family or friends who are available to help with their care on nights and weekends, but not during normal workday hours,” said Halpern.
 “That’s where a service like our Wernick Adult Day Health Care can help.
 Participants spend time with their peers engaging in a variety of activities, enjoy healthy meals and snacks, and receive assistance with personal care and medications before returning home at the end of the day.”